tms4517/SV-Coding-Practices/prs/slideset/Git_4x45m/032_Practical_Git.md

 with `.git/config`.

 - `cat .git/config` and/or `git config user.name`
-- `git config user.name "Foo McBar"`
+- `git config user.name "Sam Smith"`
 - `cat .git/config` and/or `git config user.name`

 ## Git 4of11